For the safety of our community, visitors to SPECTRUM will be required to wear masks until further notice.

 Rainbow Immigrant and Refugee Services

-Rainbow Multicultural Connect is a social gathering hosted by SPECTRUM on the 2nd Sunday afternoon (3 – 5 PM) of the month The main purpose of these social gatherings is for us to learn from each other as a diverse community.
-We are not only members of the Rainbow community but we also come from a variety of cultural backgrounds.
+Rainbow Newcomers Connect is a gathering hosted by SPECTRUM on the 2nd Sunday afternoon (3–5pm) of the month.
+The main purpose of these social gatherings is for us to learn from each other as a diverse community.
+We are not only 2SLGBTQ+ people but we also come from a variety of cultural backgrounds.

 We have activities and discussions that allow us to get to know one another, learn from each another and share about our experiences.
 It is our hope that this time will not only be educational, but that it will also build friendships and connections within the community.